 If you have or had Gestational Diabetes, it is important for you to follow a strict diet and physical activity routine not just during pregnancy but also after delivery.

 With Indians known to be more at risk for diabetes and the unhealthy eating patterns that urban Indian tend to follow diabetes could be knocking at your door even before you expect.
-Don’t wait for your that to happen and then look for a diet and lifestyle change.
+Don’t wait for your sugars to go out of control and then look for a diet and lifestyle change.
 Get healthy now and you could just prevent diabetes from happening to you.

 Here’s are 3 simple steps to a new healthy you (Both during and post-pregnancy):